 A month out now from an event that still haunts my thoughts and emotions, I am gaining strength each day.
 Sometimes I overdo things and have to rest.
 A high level of smoke in the air from distant forest fires kept me housebound for week causing me to feel a little edgy.
 But I have read a decent number of books, including a few that may be among my best of the year thanks to the Women in Translation challenge.
 Winding up August with this heartfelt ode to friendship is perfect, after all there a couple long distance calls to South Africa on my cell phone bill.
 There were a few moments in those very early days in the hospital that there was only one voice I needed to hear.

-Originaly published in 1982, this translation from the German by David McLintock was first published in 1989.
+Originaly published in 1982, Wittgenstein’s Nephew translated from the German by David McLintock was first published in 1989.